Quetzalcoatlus Explained

 Feeding

 There have been a number of different ideas proposed about the lifestyle of Quetzalcoatlus.
 Because the area of the fossil site was 400km (200miles) removed from the coastline and there were no indications of large rivers or deep lakes nearby at the end of the Cretaceous, Lawson, in 1975, rejected a fish-eating lifestyle.
-Instead, he suggested that Quetzalcoatlus scavenged, similar to the marabou stork (which will scavenge, but is more of a terrestrial predator of small animals), but then on the carcasses of titanosaur sauropods, such as Alamosaurus.
+Instead, he suggested that Quetzalcoatlus scavenged, similarly to the marabou stork (which will scavenge, but is more of a terrestrial predator of small animals), but on the carcasses of titanosaur sauropods, such as Alamosaurus.
 Lawson had found the remains of the giant pterosaur while searching for the bones of this dinosaur, which formed an important part of its ecosystem.

 Flight